 Toby Nelson began his work as the Disaster Pastor when he was about a thousand feet away from the World Trade Center on 9/11.
 Toby is a chaplain to a federal disaster group that responds to high-risk medical events.
 He was in the Super Dome during the Katrina Hurricane and in Haiti the day after the earthquake.
 He has helped set up orphanages in South Sudan, Zimbabwe and South Africa.
 Nelson is a Presbyterian pastor and is serving at Trinity Church in Oroville, California.
 He is active as a Chaplain for police departments.
 He has earned a Bachelor’s degree in Psychology, a Master’s and Doctoral degree from San Francisco Theological Seminary.
 Nelson wrote a popular book, Disaster Pastor, that has dramatic stories of his high-risk work around the world.
 Toby has been married to Judy for 50 years and they have one son, Erik.

 |Tahoe/Tallac (single occupancy)|

 |Cabin (double occupancy)|

 *Be sure to go to the forms tab to enter your singing part and how many years you have been attending and make a note of all dietary needs, mobility issues, and roommate requests during the registration process.

 - Questions please call the Program office at 775-588-6759 ext.
 113

 - Non-refundable/non-transferable deposit due with registration: $100 per adult

-- Registration and Balance due 14 days before program start date
+- Registration and Balance due 14 days before the program start date